kaustavha/learn_eth/README.md

 # Eth tut 1

-# Intro
+# Intro for static_example

 This is a demonstration of how ethereum can be used to run serverless dapps in the simplest form with the least amount of code, tooling or setup.
 In this example we'll be publishing a pre-written greeter contract which responds with the greeting phrase it is bootstrapped with.
 Then we'll attempt to call the greeting contracts greet function from our front-end js and render it.

 Quick learning assignment: Implement front-end js+html to change the greeting phrase in the greeter contract.

 ![architecture](https://cdn-images-1.medium.com/max/1600/1*y7Cdz1uGBGLxZ3ekIE13RA.png)

 ## Requirements:
   - Chrome browser + meta-mask plugin
   - Nodejs

 ## Setup:
 Run:
+`cd static_example`
 `npm install && npm start`
 Switch to the rinkeby testnet using metamask and go to the browser address and you should see "Data: Hello world from rinkeby!"